• Skip to primary navigation

 What’s the difference between filing an NOI and enrolling in the CHEC Independent School?

-In Colorado, you have three options to homeschool (see illustration below or learn more about all three on CHEC's website).
+In Colorado, you have three options to private educate at home (see illustration below or learn more about all three on CHEC's website).

-When you enroll in the CHEC Independent School for a school year, your homeschool program is governed by our policies as we operate under the Non-Public School Law.
-You’re still responsible for all aspects of homeschooling—curriculum, teaching, record keeping, and assessments.
-You just report to the CHEC Independent School as a private school student instead of to the local public school district as a homeschool student.
+When you enroll in the CHEC Independent School for a school year, your educational program is governed by our policies as we operate under the Non-Public School Law.
+You’re still responsible to control, direct, and actively be involved in your child's education.
+However, you will report to the CHEC Independent School as a private school student instead of to a public school district as a homeschool student.

 Additionally, there are different assessment requirements between these two options (see illustration below).